36 Things to do in Vienna (+ map) – Best places to visit

 There are several public transport options to get to central Vienna from the airport.
 The fastest way to get there is by train – you can take the S-Bahn or the Airport City Train (CAT), which leave directly from VIE Terminal 1 and take you to Wien Mitte Station in around 20 minutes.

 CAT is the most expensive option – a one-way ticket costs €14.90 (€24.90 for a return; children under 15 travel free).
 On the other hand, it is the most comfortable and the connections leave every 15 minutes all day until midnight.
-Click here to book your tickets which you can then just show on your mobile when you board.
+Click here to book your tickets which you can then show on your mobile phone when you board.

 The suburban railway is the second fastest option, and it’s also reasonably priced (tickets from €4.30).
 You can find directions to the platform in the arrivals hall and buy tickets simply at the red ÖBB machines.